 Beyond these examples

-These snippets focus on specific IAM management features: authoritative vs non-authoritative IAM management, and policy-level and member-level access control.
+These snippets focus on specific IAM management strategies: authoritative policy replacement, role-level binding management, and incremental member grants.
 They’re intentionally minimal rather than full access control configurations.

 The examples reference pre-existing infrastructure such as Bigtable instances and GCP projects.
-They focus on configuring IAM permissions rather than provisioning the instances themselves.
+They focus on IAM binding configuration rather than provisioning the instances themselves.

 To keep things focused, common IAM patterns are omitted, including: